Casino Biohub

 4. Are there any environmental and health impacts associated with the project?

 Specialist reports will be prepared as part of the development process and will assess any potential impacts to land, air and waterways, and how they will be managed.
-Potential environmental impacts are expected to be minimal, with an overall net benefit for the Co-op and the community.
+Potential environmental impacts are expected to be minimal, with an overall net benefit for the CFC and the community.

 Furthermore, there are no negative health implications created by this project.